Vonng/pigsty/docs/FEATURE.md

 **Pigsty is a free & open source software under AGPLv3.
 It was built for PostgreSQL with love.**

 Pigsty allows you to run production-grade RDS on **your** hardware without suffering from human resources.
 As a result, you can achieve the same or even better reliability & performance & maintainability with only 5% ~ 40% cost compared to Cloud RDS PG.
+You may have an RDS with a lower price even than ECS.

 There will be no vendor lock-in, annoying license fee, and node/CPU/core limit.
 You can have as many RDS as possible and run them as long as you want.
 All your data belongs to you and is under your control.